Mecklenburg County Assault Cases

 After a person is arrested for assault, they are going to be brought before a magistrate.
 A warrant will be issued and served upon the accused and the magistrate will make a bail determination at that point as to whether or not the accused can either return home or be granted a bond to stay elsewhere.
 At that point, the paperwork will be filed with the court; a trial date will be set, which usually begins within 30 days of the arrest.

-If you have been charged with assault, you should contact a dedicated lawyer who is experienced with Mecklenburg County assault cases.
+If you have been charged with assault, you should contact a dedicated team experienced with Mecklenburg County assault cases.
 A seasoned assault attorney could advocate for you and protect your rights.

 How Should Someone Act When Being Arrested for Assault?